 Cross-border coordination requires special care when different frequency allocations (FDD vs TDD) are used on either side of a border or when TDD operators on either side of the border do not synchronize their systems and choose the same uplink-downlink configuration, due to BS-BS interference.
 Such interference may appear in the 3.4 – 3.8 range due to the multiple frequency arrangements and the TDD allocations.
 Although the same principles apply as for the case above, trigger levels are considerably lower and may lead to substantially increased separation distances.

 The restrictions on field strength levels across the border may thus constrain the deployments of operators in proximity of border areas.
 From this point of view, there is a clear benefit of harmonization and even synchronization across borders.
 In addition, harmonized band plans would also help to mitigate interference between terminal stations.

-Report 39, Section 4.5: “It should be noted that there are ongoing studies within CEPT which will detail the various field strength values that may be used for technology neutral co-ordination of dissimilar systems.
-However, the studies are not finalised.”
+It should be noted that there are ongoing studies within CEPT which will detail the various field strength values that may be used for technology neutral co-ordination of dissimilar systems.
+Cross-border coordination in the band 3.4 – 3.8 GHz will be subject to an ECC Recommendation as for other cross-border coordination in other bands.